datahq/dataflows/PROCESSORS.md

 - **dump_to_zip** - Store the results in a valid datapackage, all files archived in one zipped file
 - **dump_to_sql** - Store the results in a relational database (creates one or more tables or updates existing tables)

-- **cache** - Cache results of a subflow in a datapackage and load it upon request
+- **checkpoint** - Cache results of a subflow in a datapackage and load it upon request

 ### Manipulate row-by-row
 - **add_field** - Adds a column to the data